Skip to main content

 Think about Team Workbench as three connected layers:

-• Conversation (# all): the human-facing shared thread
+• Channels (# all by default): the human-facing shared lane

 • Kanban: the canonical task lane

-• Runs and debug surfaces: execution telemetry and deep inspection
+• Execution Runs and debug surfaces: execution telemetry and deep inspection

-The important distinction is that Team runs and steps are execution and debug artifacts.
+The important distinction is that Team Execution Runs and steps are execution and debug artifacts.
 They are not the primary planning surface.

 Main UI Areas